 The CAP Duration field is an unsigned integer that specifies the duration of the contention access period in units of initialization slots.

-The Presence Bitmap is set as specified in specified in 10.39.11.1.3.14, except that the fields other than the SMC TLVs Present field, the Group ID Present field and the Extended Presence Bitmap Present field shall be set to zero.
+The Presence Bitmap is set as specified in specified in 10.39.11.1.3.14, except that the fields other than the Group ID Present field and the Extended Presence Bitmap Present field shall be set to zero.

 …

-The SMC TLVs field is a sequence of structures which shall have Type, Length and Value (TLV).
-It is the list of supported messages control commands.

 The SMC TLVs field is the list of supported message control commands as defined in 10.39.11.1.3.2.
 This is used by the initiator to signal to responders which compact frames and which message control values it supports.
 The length of the SMC TLVs field can be inferred from the frame length.

 10.39.11.1.3.14 The Presence Bitmap field